 Future Career Opportunities

-Successful students can progress to degree courses including computer science, information technology, media communications, business studies and communication systems.
-Career options are broad, you may find yourself writing code for the latest hi-tech gadgets, or mission-critical projects such as nuclear submarines, aeroplanes, or working as a hardware engineer designing the latest biometric sensors.
+Successful students can progress to degree courses including: computer science, information technology, media communications and also business and communication systems.
+Career options are broad; you may find yourself writing code for the latest hi-tech gadgets, or mission-critical projects such as nuclear submarines, aeroplanes, or working as a hardware engineer designing the latest biometric sensors.